+You might be asking yourself what is #WriterStigma?
 You know what blows me away about the writing community is how much self-doubt floats around.
-I have been writing for 10 years, and for me and my experience, my biggest hurtle I’ve yet to overcome is Publishing.
-It’s embarrassing because I own, this Publishing Company, I understand the process in and out, and have even nearly published a couple of books, but never hit that submit button.
+I have been writing for 10 years, and for me and in my experience, my biggest hurtle I’ve yet to overcome is Publishing.
+It’s embarrassing because I own this Publishing Company, I understand the process in and out, and have even nearly published a couple of books, but never hit that submit button.

 I’m afraid, if I’m being completely honest.
-I don’t want to be corrected on my grammar because I know at times, I really miss the mark.
+Fear of being corrected on my grammar makes me freeze up in that fateful moment.
+Sometimes really miss the mark.
 I try hard to write well, to clean it up, but I have a lot of self-doubt.
-I have worked with so many editors too, and some of those experiences have been absolutely awful.
-One in particular completely butchered my voice and basically left it saying “I had to, you’re writing was a mess”.
+Working with so many editors, I have had some experiences that have been absolutely awful.
+One in particular completely butchered my voice.
+Responding to my broken heart she said “I had to, you’re writing was a mess”.
 I paid her money I didn’t have and went on my way hiding my stories.

 Here’s the thing though, that lack of self-confidence permeates the writing community, and many great authors first breakthrough novels are riddled with small, barely tangible mistakes.
 Writing is a craft, it takes consistent practice to get better.
 Just like artwork though, you have to get it out to the world to improve and grow.
 When it sits tucked away on your shelf, where no one can read it, you don’t grow, you stagnate.